Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

-Because those microops have similar semantics which loads data from memory, defineMicroLoadOp function generates different microop by substituting generic template.
+Because those microops have similar semantics which loads data from memory, defineMicroLoadOp function generates different microops by substituting generic template with microop-specific code-literals.
-You can find that multiple subst definitions from multiple templates are invoked in the line 472-476 to generate actual implementation of each microop.
+You can find that multiple subst definitions from multiple templates are invoked in the defineMicroLoadOp function (line 472-476) to generate complete implementation of each microop.

-# Parameter system and parsing in GEM5
+## Operands and its children classes can handle all operands in GEM5
 Before we take a look at how the template is used to generate actual code for the microops, we should understand what is the InstObjParams and why it is necessary for template substitutions.